Our Congregation

 And if you are one of the people this was sent to by a friend and want to receive it yourself, let me know.
 I will add you to my mailing list.

 Be well, be happy, be healthy, be free, be kind, be forgiving, be compassionate, be independent of mind and deed, be mindful of your intentions, and be good to yourself.
-Continue to celebrate freedom of choice in your life, do not give in to the fear that is so prevalent, and enjoy the peace that comes from acceptance.
+Continue to celebrate freedom of choice in your life.
+Do not give in to the fear that is so prevalent, and enjoy the peace that comes from acceptance.
 As always, if you have any questions or suggestions or just want to say “hi,” please send me an email.
 I love hearing from you.

-Continue celebrating love; continue celebrating freedom; send renewal and goodwill out to everyone in the world.
-It is an energy that cannot be stopped.
+Continue celebrating love; continue celebrating freedom; send renewal and goodwill out to everyone in the world – it is an energy that cannot be stopped.
 And remember, your world is what you make it.
-Just wish upon a star, and continue to be a miracle in someone’s life, and light the light of love.
+Just wish upon a star and continue to be a miracle in someone’s life, and light the light of love.

 Blessings